Hookdeck for Backend Engineers: 99.999% Webhook Uptime Guaranteed

 Every event is visible, searchable, and replayable.
 When something goes wrong (and it will), you have the tools to fix it fast.

-Debugging superpowers:
+Debugging capabilities:

 The Math of Reliability

-Backend teams report similar transformations:
+Backend teams report consistent improvements:

-Recovery time | 2-4 hours manual debugging | <5 minutes with replay |
+Recovery time2-4 hours manual debugging<5 minutes with replay

-Engineering time on webhooks | 20-30% (Easy Software: 3 engineers) | <5% maintenance |
+Engineering time on webhooks20-30% (Easy Software: 3 engineers)<5%

-New integration time | 2-3 weeks custom code | 30 minutes configuration |
+New integration time2-3 weeks custom code30 minutes configuration

 Example: Easy Software's calculation was simple

-- Custom solution: 20+ engineering days for initial build
+• Custom solution: 20+ engineering days for initial build

-- With Hookdeck: Operational in minutes, zero maintenance
+• With Hookdeck: Operational in minutes, zero maintenance

-Build Systems That Don't Wake You Up
+Build Systems That Scale Gracefully

 When webhook infrastructure is bulletproof, you focus on the architectural decisions that actually move your business forward.
 Your value isn't debugging webhook failures.
 It's designing the distributed systems that power your company's growth.